sh7vashrestha/TM1637/README.md

 ## Acknowledgments

-Developed by Shiva Shrestha — Electronics Engineer at Yarsa Tech.
+Developed by Shiva Shrestha — Electronics Engineer and PhD candidate.
 Special thanks to the STM32 HAL team and community contributors.

 ---